ApogeeIntegration/Tableau-Utilities/cellSplitter/README.md

 ### CellSplitter.R

-This script is an R script written to be deployed via Tableau's RServe server
+This script is an R script written to be deployed via Tableau's RServe server.

 - connect to the Sample Country Data in Tableau Prep
 - add a clean step to the data flow